Henry Akinwande: Professional career

 Akinwande made his professional debut in 1989 against Carlton Headley in London and won all of his first 18 bouts, including a second-round KO victory over former World Light Heavyweight Champion J.B.
-Williamson, and relatively well known fringe fighters such as Marshall Tillman, Eddie Taylor, Kimmuel Odum and John Fury.
+Williamson, he beat a mix of popular gatekeepers such as Marshall Tillman, Eddie Taylor, Kimmuel Odum and John Fury, the father of Tyson Fury.

 Akinwande then challenged Axel Schulz for the vacant European heavyweight title in Berlin, Germany in 1992.
 The fight, scored only by the referee was adjudged to be a draw after 12 rounds.
 This was felt by many to be a "home town" decision, as most observers had Akinwande winning comfortably.

 Following a victory over New Zealand's respectable James Thunder for the Commonwealth title in 1993, Akinwande again challenged Schulz for the vacant European belt.
 This time three judges were employed and Akinwande was awarded a unanimous decision after 12 rounds.
 He was to defend the title twice, against Biagio Chianese and Mario Scheisser.
 Akinwande also defeated fellow Briton and future WBO cruiserweight champion Johnny Nelson, former IBF heavyweight title holder Tony Tucker, Frankie Swindell, Brian Sargent, Calvin Jones and Gerard Jones, all from the USA, during this period.